-Although they are also discontinued, the demand for the sitting cat is not as high as for the Collies and the prices are very reasonable.
-We do not track prices as closely as we do the Collies, but we have yet to see bids for a single sitting cat top $50.
-Most sell for $10-$30 and its not unheard of to be able to pick them up for under $10 apiece.
+Although they are also discontinued, the demand for the sitting cat was historically not as high as for the Collies and the prices were quite reasonable.
+However in early 2023 viral photos on social media have skyrocketed their popularity, pushing sale prices as high as $350 for a single cat!
+We do not track prices as closely as we do the Collies, but prior to this we had yet to see bids for a single sitting cat top $50 and most sold for $20-$40.
+We do expect prices to come back down again, but no way of predicting when that will happen and perhaps they will never go quite as low as they were previously.

 The sitting cat is highly detailed, with little bumps on the muzzle where the whiskers grow, and patterned fur.
 This short-haired cat is posed seated with its tail wrapped around its left side, looking inquisitively upwards towards the left.